Siprj/presentations/phantom-types-data-kinds-type-families/slides.md

 ## Type families

 * Requires extension `TypeFamilies`
-* Data type family
+* Data type families
-* Type synonym family
+* Type synonym families

 ## Where can we use type families